codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-  OR
+  * Select the application, and from the application header's context menu on the right, select **Details**.

+ {% include
+image.html
+lightbox="true"
+file="/images/applications/app-header-view-details.png"
+url="/images/applicationsapp-header-view-details.png"
+alt="View app details from the application header context menu" caption="View app details from the application header context menu" max-width="50%"
+%}

-  Select the application, and in the Current State tab, click the application resource.
+  * Select the application, and in the Current State tab, click the parent application resource.

 {% include
 image.html